SofiDevO/sofidev-portfolio-astro/README.md

-# My First Portfolio - Created with HTML, CSS, and Javascript
+# My  Portfolio - Created with Astro

 This is my first portfolio, built using the Astro framework and incorporating components from React.
 Feel free to clone this repository and customize it to your liking.